Vegas Strip Blackjack – Rules, Free Game, Payouts & Strategy

-Vegas Strip Blackjack is a variant of twenty-one with house rules similar to what you’ll find in Las Vegas Strip casinos.
+Vegas Strip Blackjack is a blackjack variant with house rules similar to what you’ll find in Las Vegas Strip casinos.
 Because players have enjoyed the game for decades, several online casino software designers have their version of the game.
 Its name obviously comes from the Las Vegas Strip, a 4.2 mile stretch of Las Vegas Boulevard South that contains a multitude of casinos and 15 of the 25 largest hotels in the world.

-This article will teach you how to play Vegas Strip Blackjack, whether you enjoy the game in a land-based, online, or mobile casinos.
+This article will teach you how to play Vegas Strip Blackjack, whether you enjoy playing blackjack in a land-based, online, or mobile casinos.
 This guide also includes a basic strategy chart, along with Vegas Strip Blackjack odds and probability.